|

 Flood ended.

-There many aspects of detail which need to be discussed.
-However,
+There are many aspects of detail which need to be discussed.

-to allow the reader a quick overview the final compilation is
+However, to allow the reader a quick overview the final

 *** The Flood Chronology ***